Authentication with LDAP

 field.

-Again, the best method is to test authentication is with the
+The best method to test authentication is with the

 ldapsearch tool.